abdeljalillahmouri/CS50/README.md

 # CS50
-All the labs and problem sets in cs50, Harvard.
+All the labs and problem sets in cs50.